Frequently Asked Questions

 What is Screenza?

 Screenza is a digital signage platform built specifically for restaurants.
-It lets you create stunning AI-generated menu boards, promotional banners, and image slideshows, then deploy them to any screen in your restaurant — all from a single web-based dashboard.
+It lets you create stunning AI-generated menu boards, promotional banners, videos, and image slideshows, then deploy them to any screen in your restaurant — all from a single web-based dashboard.

 How do I get started?